 Just when you thought modern dating couldn’t become any more complicated, sexual consent contracts have added another layer.
 What exactly is a sexual consent contract or a sex agreement?
 It’s exactly what it sounds like—a signed contract stating that both people (or maybe multiple participants depending on what they’re into) consent to having sex.
-If your first reaction was, 'Wait, what?' please stick with us here.

 “The idea of a consent contract is not new at all,” Alison Berke Morano, the co-founder of The Affirmative Consent Project, says.
 “The military, athletes, musicians, actors, and other people who have experienced that sexual encounters sometimes get complicated have been using consent agreements for years.”

 The Affirmative Consent Project offers “#consentgear” on its website ranging from a consent contract and a guide to ‘Yes Means Yes!’ for $0.35 (not part of the full kit) to three consent kits for $15, which each include “affirmative consent guidelines written out, along with a condom and a couple of mints—so you can ‘take a minute, and take a breath,’” Berke Morano says.

 Could a sexual consent form have protected Kobe Bryant and Patrick Kane?
 Both star athletes were involved in high-profile sexual assault investigations—Bryant in 2003 and Kane recently.
 While the case against Bryant was ultimately dismissed (he did settle a civil lawsuit with his accuser) and Kane wasn’t charged, there’s no doubt that their reputations are now tainted.